 “Procurement Regulations” means the “World Bank Procurement Regulations for IPF Borrowers”, dated July 2016, revised November 2017 and August 2018.

-“Project Co-financiers’ Agreement” means the agreement to be entered into between the Bank and the Co-financier relating to the Co-financing.
+“Project Co-financiers’ Agreement” means the agreement to be entered into between the Bank and the Co-financier relating to the Co-financing, entitled “Project Co-Lenders Agreement” .

 “Revenue Service” means the Borrower’s revenue service established pursuant to the Law of Georgia “On The Revenue Service”, dated February 23, 2010.